Anantdadhich/chainlottery/README.md

 # 🍉 Fruity Slice Token Game on Solana (Devnet)

 A fun, blockchain-integrated Fruit Ninja-style game built using React (JSX) and powered by the Solana blockchain.
-Players slash fruits to earn tokens based on their score.
-Tokens are distributed from a house wallet through a backend server using a secure claim system.
+Players slash fruits to earn tokens solana based on their score.

 ---